TheDarkSkyXD/eslint-plugin-react-you-might-not-need-an-effect/README.md

 Determines when an effect is likely unnecessary, such as when it:

-- Only uses internal state or props
+- Stores derived state
-- Derives or chains state updates
+- Chains state updates
 - Initializes state
 - Resets all state when props change
 - Couples parent and child state or behavior